 Click the photo icon to upload photos, or copy and paste a video URL in the Add Videos field.

 4. Adopt a social media strategy

 We see social media as part of a larger multi-channel communication strategy, which is to communicate with members using the channels (email, phone, social media, etc.) they prefer.
 One third of online donations come from peer-to-peer fundraising, making it a vital market to access.
-By 2018, 2.4 billion people will be social media users.
+In 2018, 69% of the public uses at least one social media platform.
 If you’re still not using social media to fundraise, you’re missing out on a great tool for spreading the word about your campaign in a fast, cost-effective way.
 Figure out which social media platforms your target demographics are using, and start by engaging them on those platforms.

 memberplanet users: As soon as you publish your donation campaign, you can share your site to social media directly from the platform, mobile app, or the page itself.

 Use our built-in URL shortener if you’re on a character limit, or customize the full URL.

 To customize the URL or get the short URL, click on the campaign you want to manage.

 Set up an automated thank-you email to your donors to go out immediately after receiving funds.
 In it, you can encourage them to spread the word about your campaign.
 Go the extra mile and share the impact of your campaign with donors, staff, and volunteers.
 Leave them feeling a genuine sense of gratitude from you.
 This encourages them to participate in upcoming events and fundraisers from your organization.
 You can easily send an email to all your members and participants, but it’s better to tailor messages to target specific recipients, such as generous donors and key players of your team.

 Our platform features were created to help you build a great campaign and maximize donations.
 Now that you know some excellent ways to reach your fundraising goal, you can focus on getting to the top of that mountain.